phossa/phossa-route/README.md

 Routing issues
 ---

-Base on request informations, such as request device, source ip, request method etc., service provider may direct request to different hosts, app servers, app modules or handlers.
+Base on the request informations, such as request device, source ip, request method etc., service provider may direct request to different hosts, servers, app modules or handlers.

 - **Diffrent routing strategies**

   - *Network level routing*

-    Common case like routing base on request's source ip, route the request to a *NEAREST* server, this is common in content distribution network (CDN), and is done at network level.
+    Common case, such as routing based on request's source ip, routes the request to a *NEAREST* server, this is common in content distribution network (CDN), and is done at network level.

   - *Web server routing*

     For performance reason, some of the simple routing can be done at web server level, such as using apache or ngix configs to do simple routing.

+    For example, if your server goes down for maintenance, you may replace the `.htaccess` file as follows,

+    ```
+    DirectorySlash Off
+    Options -MultiViews
+    DirectoryIndex maintenance.php
+    RewriteEngine On
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteCond %{REQUEST_FILENAME} !-l
+    RewriteRule ^ maintenance.php [QSA,L]
+    ```

   - *App server routing*